Mesut Ozil will take an enormous £282,000-a-week pay cut to join Fenerbahce

-Mesut Ozil leaves Arsenal: German will take a huge pay cut to join Fenerbahce
+Mesut Ozil leaves Arsenal: German takes huge pay cut to join Fenerbahce

 Mesut Ozil's move to Turkish giants Fenerbahce is nearing completion.